D‑Wave QPU Architecture: Topologies#

 Unit Cells#

-Fig. 14 Three Chimera unit cells.
+Fig. 15 Three unit cells in the Chimera topology.
 Each of the three green squares contains eight qubits, four horizontal and four vertical.
 External couplers couple horizontal qubits to adjacent horizontal qubits (shown as connected blue circles) and vertical qubits to adjacent vertical qubits (not shown).
 Internal couplers, shown in green, couple horizontal to vertical qubits inside each unit cell.#

-Fig. 15 Chimera unit cell.
+Fig. 16 Unit cell in the Chimera topology.
 In each of these renderings there are two sets of four qubits.
 Each qubit connects to all qubits in the other set but to none in its own, forming a \(K_{4,4}\) graph; for example, the green qubit labeled 0 connects to bolded qubits 4 to 7.#

 Chimera graph. qubits are arranged in unit cells that form bipartite connections.